 - 1 tsp salt

-- 1 head broccoli chopped small
+- 1 head broccoli cut into 1-inch pieces

-- 1 bunch asparagus chopped small
+- 1 bunch asparagus cut into 1-inch pieces

 - 14 oz can of artichoke hearts drained and chopped

-- 2 clove garlic minced or grated
+- 2 cloves garlic minced or grated

 - 1 lemon juiced